kinectron/kinectron-examples/README.md

 * sketch.js
 * recorded_skeleton.js

-The index.html file includes the following
+The index.html file looks like this

 ```html
 <html>